 FISHING IN THE WIND: 5 HELPFUL TIPS FOR FISHING ON WINDY DAYS

 With smart tips and some luck, even the windiest of days can give you more bites and a bigger catch.
-The following are five helpful tips for fishing on windy days.
+The following are some helpful tips for fishing on windy days.

 FIND THE RIGHT PLACE

 The wind may be a hindrance to fishing, but it can also be your friend.
 One of the advantages of fishing on windy days is how the wind creates constant tidal movements.
 These tidal movements then create channels that are great places for fish to feed.
 Your goal is to find channels that run parallel to the wind direction.
-This is where a lot of fish are feeding.
-Other possible ambush locations are points, small coves and patches of shallow shells where fish might be waiting for baits.
+This is where a lot of fish will be feeding.
+Other possible ambush locations are points, small coves and patches of shallows where fish might be waiting for easy food.

-If you can position your boat into the wind and fish against the wind, you have bigger chances of making more catch.
+If you can position your boat into the wind and fish against the wind, you should have a better time fishing.